YU000jp/logseq-plugin-show-weekday-and-week-number/readme.md

 # Logseq Plugin: *Show weekday and week-number* 📆

 - Enhance journal functions of Logseq
-  1. Show weekday and week number beside journal titles.
-  1. **Monthly Calendar** in left sidebar or **2 lines mini-Calendar**
-  1. Breadcrumb of journal links
-     - "Weekly Journal" feature..etc

-> [!WARNING]
+> [!NOTE]
-This plugin does not work with Logseq db version now.
+> - This plugin does NOT work with Logseq db version
+> - Compatible with: Logseq v0.9.x (File system version)

 <div align="right">